Symmetries in high-temperature lattice QCD with (u, d, s, c, b) optimal domain-wall quarks: Hierarchical restoration of chiral symmetry

-At this point, we recall that the meson $z$-correlators of the flavor singlet and the flavor nonsinglet of the same quantum number (i.e., scalar, pseudoscalar, tensor vector, or axial-tensor vector) are equal at $T>T_c$ for QCD with $N_f > 2$ massless quarks \cite{Evans:1996wf,Birse:1996dx,Cohen:1996sb}.
-This implies that at $T>T_c$ the disconnected diagrams are suppressed in meson $z$-correlators for QCD with $N_f > 2$ massless quarks.
-However, it is unknown to what extent the disconnected diagrams are suppressed in QCD with $N_f=2+1+1+1$ massive quarks.
-We will address this question with noise estimation of all-to-all quark propagators, which is now underway.
+At this point, we recall that, in QCD with $N_f > 2$ massless quarks, meson $z$-correlators for the flavor singlet and nonsinglet states with the same quantum numbers (i.e., scalar, pseudoscalar, vector, or axial-vector) become equal at temperatures above $T_c$ \cite{Evans:1996wf,Lee:1996zy,Birse:1996dx,Cohen:1996sb}.
+This equality implies that disconnected diagrams are suppressed in meson $z$-correlators for QCD with $N_f > 2$ massless quarks at $T > T_c$.
+However, to what extent this suppression persists in QCD with $N_f=2+1+1+1$ massive quarks remains unknown.
+We aim to address this question through noise estimation of all-to-all quark propagators, an analysis that is currently underway.